 Blending them into the coconut infused aromatic broth gives the sauce added body without additional fat or adding so much coconut milk that it’s all that you can taste.

 If you want a milder version of these summer yellow curry noodle bowls, you can start off by using only half of the curry paste, but I like me some flavor in my face and use the whole whammy.
 You can keep any leftover curry paste in the fridge for quite some time, which means you can also make the curry paste up ahead of time to save you some extra minutes if you want to make these bowls on a weeknight.

 I called these summer yellow curry bowls not just because of the summer squash, but also because I loaded them up with lots of fresh and crunchy toppings, the kind that my little porch-garden is overflowing with this time of year: handfuls of fresh basil and mint, slivers of paper thin radishes, chunky snippets of green onion & and thinly matchsticked cucumbers.

 If you’re wondering about the noodles, they’re actually totally grain free!
-These are sweet potato starch noodles and most people know them from the Korean stir fry dish japchae.
+These are sweet potato glass noodles and most people know them from the Korean stir fry dish japchae.
 They’re often marked as “japchae noodles” and you can find them in international markets.
 They can also be called Korean vermicelli, dangmyun or glass noodles.
 You can buy them online, but they’ll be much more expensive, which goes double for people marking them up as “paleo”!
 The only ingredients should be sweet potato starch and water.

 I wasn’t kidding when I called these saucy summer yellow curry noodle bowls, either.
 There’s a little over a cup of schmexy curry sauce per serving and you can serve them hot or cold, whatever floats your boat.Print